Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Benchmarking AI-Audio Detection Models

 Additionally, it is noteworthy that, compared to speech foundation models, the accuracy of all five traditional detection models on the AudioGen dataset, which consists of synthesized environmental sounds, remains relatively low.
 Specifically, LFCC-LCNN, Spec.+ResNet, RawNet2, RawGATST, and AASIST achieve accuracies of 0.46, 0.68, 0.26, 0.24, and 0.69, respectively.
 In contrast, Whisper-small, Whisper-large, Wave2Vec2, HuBERT, and Wave2VecBERT attain significantly higher accuracies of 0.8, 0.84, 0.99, 1.0, and 0.97, respectively.
 This discrepancy may be due to traditional detection models being trained exclusively on speech data, which limits their generalization to audio from different distributions.
 In comparison, foundation models demonstrate greater robustness to out-of-distribution audio samples.
 An exception to this is CLAP, which is an audio foundation model pre-trained on a variety of environmental audio-text pairs and only achieves an accuracy of 0.25 on AudioGen.
 Similar to previous results, it's possibly due to the fact that its full-weight fine-tuning on speech data may have compromised its ability to effectively recognize environmental sounds, resulting in poor performance.

-\subsubsection{Can generalizability increase with model size?}
+\subsubsection{\textbf{Can generalizability increase with model size?}}

+In Table~\ref{tab:generalization}, it can be observed that Whisper-large always outperforms Whisper-small across all three datasets.
+In particular, on the LibriSeVoc test set, Whisper-large achieves accuracy, AUROC, and EER of 0.9572, 0.9901, 4.279\%, respectively, which improves by 2.27\%, 0.64\%, and 2.272\%, than that of Whisper-small.
+This trend is more evident in the In-the-wild dataset, which is closer to real-world scenarios since this dataset consists of speech data sourced from the internet.
+Specifically, Whisper-large achieves accuracy, AUROC, and EER of 0.8848, 0.9552, and 11.518\%, respectively, which improves by 6.381\%, 5.27\%, and 6.381\%, than that of Whisper-small.

-Building on the observation that Whisper-large consistently outperforms Whisper-small, we extend our analysis with controlled experiments on the entire Whisper model family.
+Building on the above observation, we extend our analysis with controlled experiments on the entire Whisper model family.
 Specifically, the Whisper family comprises five different model sizes: Whisper-tiny, Whisper-base, Whisper-small, Whisper-medium, and Whisper-large.
 Table~\ref{tab:whisper_sizes} presents the number of model parameters of them.
 Specifically, each model is fine-tuned on the Wavefake training dataset using the same hyperparameters.
 Our results show that as model size increases, the generalizability of the models improves as well.

 Table~\ref{tab:whisper_generalization} presents the detection performance of the Whisper models across the Wavefake, LibriSeVoc, and In-the-wild datasets.
 First, Whisper-tiny, despite its smaller size, still outperforms or achieves comparable detection performance to traditional detection models (recall Table~\ref{tab:generalization}) on the LibriSeVoc test set.
 This again validates the finding that foundation models exhibit stronger generalizability for audio deepfake detection tasks, even in their smallest configurations.